laffed/react-native-mmkv-storage/docs/loaderclass.md

 ## withEncryption

-Encrypt the MMKV instance on initialization.
+Encrypts the MMKV instance on initialization.
 By default the library generates a strong password and stores it in Keychain on iOS and Android Keystore in Android.

 **Arguments**